salvillalon45/theOdinProject-SignUpForm/README.md

 ## Intro

 -   The goal of this project was to practice what we have been learning in the Intermediate HTML and CSS modules such as Form Creation, CSS styles & custom properties,positioning, and other concepts.
 We were to create a sign up form based on a design they gave us
+-   The project can be found here: https://odin-signupform-sv.netlify.app/.
+It is hosted by Netlify
 -   You can find more on the project here: [The Odin Project - Sign Up Form](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css/lessons/sign-up-form)

 ## Lessons Learned